A Thunder Fit Salute With Hoops and Push-Ups | Oklahoma City Thunder

 Smith: “For them to come out and spend time with us, it’s a great opportunity and great appreciation.”

-Echoing those sentiments, Brewer understood how special of a day this was for many of the men and women sweating through the drills who have never worked with an NBA player before.
+Echoing those sentiments, Brewer understood how special this day was for many of the men and women sweating through the drills who have never worked with an NBA player before.
 So between the pep talks and banter, Brewer took advantage during brief downtimes to get to know some of the soldiers.

 “It’s really cool for me because of what the people of the army do for us to protect our country.
 It’s amazing,” said Brewer.
 “For me to be out here with them, I’m honored.”